christinawthane/christinawthane.github.io/_homepage/11_consulting.en.md

 Learn to carry on your back with a wrap or a carrier, experiment with different lengths or types of wraps, or bring your friend or partner to refresh and go over what you learned.

-## Pregnancy Consultation (1.5-2 hours before birth, 1 hour after baby arrives)
+## Pregnancy Consultation (1 hour before birth, 1.5 hours after baby arrives)

 *175.-*